 This year, the June solstice will fall on 21 June.
-In the northern hemisphere, it is the day when there is the most daylight and when the Sun is at its highest in the midday sky.
+As most people know, In the northern hemisphere, it is the day of the year when there is the most daylight and when the Sun is at its highest in the midday sky.

 The origin of the word solstice is from two Latin words: sol, which means Sun, and sistere, to stand still.
 On the days around the solstice, the Sun stops getting higher, appears to stand still at the same height for a few days, and then gets lower in the midday sky.

 Maximum height, or elevation, of the Sun, measured in degrees above the horizon..
-The graph is for a location 50 degrees latitude North, which is the same latitude as the southern tip of the British Isles.
+The graph is for a location 50 degrees latitude North, which is the same latitude as the southern tip of England.

 Table of sunrise and sunset times for London (source timeanddate.com 2021).